dawidkaluza/cook-it-yourself/README.md

 ## Functionality

 From functional point of view, the purpose was to create application that would help in all cooking activities like choosing what to cook for dinner today, check off ingredients required to cook given dish during shopping and so on.
-However, for now, to keep things simple, all you can do is simply manage your recipes in the app.
+However, for now, to keep things simple, all you can do is simply manage your recipes.

 ## Technical details

-From technical point of view, the goal was to create application based on microservice architecture with different dependencies as database, asynchronous and synchronous messaging, cache, distributed authentication and authorization and so on, so that it would show how the real application based on microservice architecture could look like.
+From technical point of view, the goal was to create application based on microservice architecture with different dependencies as database, asynchronous and synchronous messaging service, cache, distributed authentication and authorization and so on, so that it would show how the real application based on microservice architecture could look like.

 The app is separated into front-end web application and back-end services, as depicted on the image below.